 One of our union's fundamental principles is that all people are equal, regardless of age, gender, race, ethnicity, religious beliefs, sexual orientation, skill, or education level.
-It was a struggle over whether unskilled labor had a right to be organized that led to our union's formation.
-Our committees play a vital role in bridging gaps and breaking barriers to actualize our founding ideals in our diverse society.
+A struggle over whether unskilled labor had a right to be organized led to our union's formation.
+Our committees play a vital role in bridging gaps and breaking barriers to actualize these founding ideals in our diverse society.